crosstheages/public-data/patch-notes.md

     - 1500-1849:  7,000 Trisels and a Mega chest
     - 1850-2200: 15,000 Trisels and a Mega chest + an Ultra chest
     - Note: In a previous communication, we said that the first threshold was 1150 but it was incorrect as since it's based on ATH everyone started at 1200, as such it has been put at 1250.
-  - In addition to this, the first 10 players who reached 2,000 rating (2k Challenge) received those rewards
+  - In addition to this, the first 10 players who reached 2,000 rating (2k Challenge) received those rewards:
     - 1st:        20,000 Trisels and a Neo chest
     - 2nd:        15,000 Trisels and an Omega chest
     - 3rd:        10,000 Trisels and an Ultra chest